-Due to the scheme value, there is no requirement for a Site Waste Management Plan.
-The contractor is responsible for the disposal of road planings and this has been registered in accordance with the Paragraph 13 (a) waste exemption issued by SEPA, as described in Schedule 3of the Waste Management Licensing Regulations 2011 (exemption number: WML/XS/2011313).
+As the value of the scheme exceeds £350,000, a Site Waste Management Plan (SWMP) will be completed.
+Wastes are anticipated to be road planings from the surface course, which will be recovered for re-use in line with BEAR Scotland's Procedure 126: The Production of Fully Recovered Asphalt Road Planings.
+The contractor is responsible for the disposal of road planings and this has been registered in accordance with the Paragraph 13 (a) waste exemption issued by SEPA, as described in Schedule 3of the Waste Management Licensing Regulations 2011 (exemption number: WML/XS/2008301).

-Coal tar has not been identified on site and no site compound is required for these works.
-Storage of plant and equipment will be within TM on the A9 carriageway.
+No site compound is required for these works.
+Storage of plant and equipment will be within TM on the A889 carriageway.